social proof for authors

 I do this all the time for books I like.
 I hope it helps add to that book’s “social proof.”

-Social proof for authors takes many forms.
-It’s the:
+Social proof for authors takes many forms, including:

 It can be a little overwhelming, can’t it?